Italia Conti: Life

 Charles Hawtrey had asked Italia Conti to train the children to act in Where the Rainbow Ends.
 Doing this led to Conti's founding of her drama school, the Italia Conti Academy of Theatre Arts.
 In 1925, the academy moved to Lamb's Conduit Street.
 Bombing in May 1940 destroyed the building, and Conti faced a serious financial loss.
 The school would be revived, however, at the Tavistock Little Theatre in Bloomsbury.

 Conti's pupil, Gertrude Lawrence, went on to be a great star of the theatre.

 Italia Conti died at Evelyn Cottage, Southbourne, Bournemouth, on 8 February 1946.
-Her school survived into the 21st century, and was in operation as of September 2022.
+Her school survives into the 21st century and has moved into a purpose-built facility in Woking, Surrey.